Harlech: Governance

-An electoral ward in the same name includes Talsarnau community.
+An electoral ward in the same name existed including Talsarnau community.
 The ward population at the 2011 census was 1,997.
+From the 2022 Gwynedd Council election the ward was increased in size to include Llanbedr and Llanfair, renamed Harlech a Llanbedr and the representation increased to 2 county councillors.

 Transport

-Harlech railway station is served by the Cambrian Coast Line.
+Harlech railway station is a stop on the Cambrian Coast Line.
+Services run between Pwllheli and Machynlleth, operated by Transport for Wales.

+Local bus services are operated by Lloyds Coaches, with services to Porthmadog and Barmouth.

 The town contains Ffordd Pen Llech, a street down the rock spur to the north of the castle.
-It is the steepest signed, public paved road in the United Kingdom and possibly the steepest in the world, but see the section below.
+It is the steepest signed, public paved road in the United Kingdom and one of the steepest in the world.

 Educational facilities

 Ysgol Ardudwy is the county secondary school for children aged 11–16.
 Ysgol Tanycastell is the town's primary school for children aged 3–11.
-The town was until 2017 the home of Wales's only long-term adult residential college, Coleg Harlech, also known as the "college of second chance".
-The premises remain in use as part of Adult Learning Wales – Addysg Oedolion Cymru.
+Wales's only long-term adult residential college, Coleg Harlech, also known as the "college of second chance", existed in the town from 1927 to 2017.
+It was renowned for its mixed classical and brutalist architecture.
+Harlech's library, previously run by Gwynedd Council, also closed in 2017.
+Harlech's Old Library Institute runs as Harlech Hwb, offering cost-of-living support and click-and-collect library books from Gwynedd Libraries.

 Demographics

 The 2011 census recorded 1,762 usual residents.
 The village is fairly Anglicised, with 48% of residents having been born in Wales and 46.9% born in England.
 Correspondingly, only 42.6% reported having a Welsh national identity.